Antique chocolate box from the 19th century

 French candy box from the late 19th century, decorated on the lid with an elegant gentleman holding a sword, depicted standing in the middle of a rural landscape with architecture.
 The round-shaped box is not original, but was made to delight the eye with a lid decoration, which was adorned with a gold trim.
 The decoration is created using the verre fixé method, meaning it is an watercolor print preserved under glass.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details